 Coaching youth baseball is one of the most rewarding experiences of a lifetime with a little time and effort.
 You’ll get to know your child’s friends and make friends with many individuals in the community.
 Watching the children grow in confidence and skill is something a coach never forgets.

-A good portion of Upper Allen Baseball Association’s reputation is determined by our coaches.
+A good portion of Upper Allen Mechanicburg Baseball Association’s reputation is determined by our coaches.
 A good experience for the players and parents includes: safety, having fun in practice and during games, learning the fundamentals, having productive practices, gaining experience, receiving encouragement and learning to compete.
 Every youth volunteer organization faces the challenge of recruiting coaches to provide these positive experiences for its children.

 Parents often ask themselves: Is our coach as good as theirs?
 Why don’t we do what they do?
 Are we having fun?
 Does my child look forward to going to practice and games?
 Is my child learning the basics and building a foundation on which to improve?
 Potential coaching candidates might ask themselves: What should I do in practice?
 How do we prepare for a game?
 How do we teach a proper throwing motion or a swing to a young child?
 How do I relate to other people’s children, etc. Every volunteer coach has to deal with these issues in addition to the responsibilities of a full-time job and/or other children involved in other sports or activities.

-The UABA Organization is here to help you become comfortable and excited about coaching youth baseball.
+The UAMBA Organization is here to help you become comfortable and excited about coaching youth baseball.
 The task is not as daunting as it might seem.
 Coaching clinics will be held prior to and throughout the year, offering ideas on how to conduct practice.
 There are numerous articles, websites, books, videos, etc. available to assist in your planning.
 Experienced coaches are available to mentor new coaches.
-In fact, you are encouraged to attend practices of UABA Mentors for examples of how to conduct a well thought out, engaging practice.
+In fact, you are encouraged to attend practices of UAMBA Mentors for examples of how to conduct a well thought out, engaging practice.
 Every coach has his own style.
 We want to give you the tools necessary to succeed and the freedom to conduct practice in a manner that best suits you.

 The head coach/manager has the ultimate responsibility for the team and team activities.
 He/She reports to the League Coordinator.
 He/She is responsible for the overall development of the team and insuring every player has a positive experience.
 He/she is responsible for:

-- Communicating the schedule (usually via e-mail)
+- Communicating the schedule (usually via e-mail and/or texting)

-- Organizing daily practices
+- Organizing practices

 - Distributing uniforms